getian107/PRScs/README.md

  - VALIDATION_BIM_PREFIX (required): Full path and the prefix of the bim file for the validation set.

  - SUM_STATS_FILE (required): Full path and the file name of the GWAS summary statistics.
-Summary statistics file must have the following format:
+Summary statistics file must have the following format (including header line):

 ```
     SNP          A1   A2   BETA      P